gromacs/gromacs/docs/index.rst

 .. only:: html

         The complete documentation is also available as a `printable PDF here`_.
+The documentation for other versions of |GROMACS| can be found at http://manual.gromacs.org/documentation

         .. toctree::
            :maxdepth: 1